fermyon/bartholomew/docs/content/configuration.md

 url = "https://github.com/fermyon/bartholomew/blob/main/docs/content/configuration.md"
 ---

-Bartholomew can run inside of any CGI environment that supports directly executing Wasm modules.
-That basically means [Hippo](https://github.com/deislabs/hippo), [Wagi](https://github.com/deislabs/wagi), and [Wagi.net](https://github.com/deislabs/wagi-dotnet).
+Bartholomew can run inside of any Spin environment that supports directly executing Wasm modules.
+That basically means Hippo and Spin.
 (If you get it running in another environment, please tell us!)

 Bartholomew requires that several directories are mounted into the Wasm module: